cwickham/BerkeleyEarthR/README.md

 ## Download the data

 The text dataset is available from [Berkeley Earth](http://berkeleyearth.org/data.php).
-Download it, unzip it and move the files into the data directory.
+Download the "Preliminary text dataset", move the file into the data directory and unzip it (you'll need 21Gb of space).

 The contents of the BerkeleyEarthR directory should now look like:

-    readme.html
+    README.md

     ./binaries: